baharev/sdopt-tearing/docs/index.rst

   - that the generated source code works with user-defined data types.

-Creating a Python prototype implementation that meets the above requirements is the next item on the agenda.
+The next item on the agenda is to create a Python prototype implementation that meets all these requirements.

 Source code generation for reverse mode automatic differentiation